thor314/obsidian-setup/Getting Started with Obsidian.md

 - Website hosting: Notion has great website hosting options.
 For a \$200 per year premium, Obsidian Publish's website offering is okay, but not impressive.
 However, since you're working with Markdown, you may just copy your files into a static site generator, or otherwise, export them to whatever other format you may desire.

 ### Overview of this resource
-To acknowledge my own preferences, I am a mathematical software developer; I prefer keyboard interfaces to clicky ones.
+The author of this resource is a reformed Emacs user.
+This means that he prefers a keyboard-over-mouse philosophy, and mostly avoids dynamic content in his markdown.
+He observes many of the most popular Obsidian plugins introduce dynamic content UI buttons, dynamic code blocks, and other clicky features (e.g. Tasks, Excalidraw, Kanban, Calendar, Iconize, Mind Map) that he avoids.

+This is evidence of most people will hold different preferences than his own!
+But still he has opinions, and those opinions are reflected in this guide.
 I started using Obsidian at the end of 2021, and now use Obsidian nearly every day, for:
 - journaling
 - note taking (often with $\LaTeX$)
 - project and light task management